Relational dynamics in axion-de Sitter universes: Maximal volume

 Therefore, we proceed using the $\lambda=\theta$ gauge where the boundary conditions (\ref{eq:anchoring to clock observers}) can be most conveniently implemented, such that (\ref{eq:most general parametrization}) becomes:

-The equations of motion for the complexity surface from $\mathcal{C}_V$ can be expressed as:
+The equations of motion (EOM) for the extremal surface from $\mathcal{C}_V$ can be expressed as:

-Lastly, we can explicitly check that the choice of boundary conditions (\ref{eq:anchoring to clock observers}) is compatible with the extermination procedure for the functional $\mathcal{C}_{\rm CMC}$ (\ref{eq:regions CMC}).
-First notice that for the total variation $\delta \mathcal{C}_V$ to vanish after imposing the equation of motion in (\ref{eq: CCMC adS}) requires that:
+Lastly, we can explicitly check that the boundary conditions (\ref{eq:anchoring to clock observers}) are compatible with the extremization of the functional $\mathcal{C}_{\rm CMC}$ (\ref{eq:regions CMC}).
+First notice that for the total variation $\delta \mathcal{C}_V$ to vanish after imposing the EOM in (\ref{eq: CCMC adS}) requires that: